 A symmetrical triangle is a stock coiling tighter and tighter — lower highs and higher lows squeezing toward a point — with neither buyers nor sellers in charge.
 The break can go either way, and the trade doesn't start until it happens.
 Here's how to spot one, how to trade both directions, and what our testing shows.

-A symmetrical triangle is a pattern where a stock's swings shrink from both sides at once: each high tops out a little lower than the last, and each low bottoms out a little higher.
-Draw a falling line across the tops and a rising line under the bottoms and they squeeze toward a point, like a coiling spring.
+A symmetrical triangle is a pattern where a stock's swings shrink from both sides at once: lower highs and higher lows squeeze toward a point, like a coiling spring.
+The trend line basics guide explains how those two boundaries are drawn.

 Unlike a pennant, a symmetrical triangle doesn't need a sharp run (a “pole”) in front of it, and it usually builds over weeks rather than days.
-Without that pole pointing the way, the breakout direction is close to a coin flip — which shapes everything about how it's traded.
+Without that pole pointing the way, the shape alone does not choose a direction — which is why the tested trade waits for the confirmed trigger.

 Checking a chart by hand?
 You're looking for all four of these:

-A symmetrical triangle is the purest both-ways pattern, so we show you both sides.
+A symmetrical triangle is a both-ways pattern, so we show you both sides.
 When one breaks upward it trades like a bull pennant; downward, like a bear pennant.
-Below are the live results of our nightly backtest for each direction — every trade simulated with the exact rules this guide teaches.
+Below is the latest completed published result for each direction, using the entry and exit rules described here.
+See how TradingPal backtests patterns for the full method and its confirmation limitation.

 Historical results of the simulated strategy above, refreshed nightly — not a prediction.
 How we test →